 They are usually metal with plastic handles and come in sizes of 11cm*5cm*4cm.

-4.2 Advantages Of Side Mounted Machine Heads
+4.2 Pros & Cons of the Side Mounted Machine Heads

 5. Vintage Closed-Back Machine Heads